-Make snack time easy and healthy tonight with our stovetop popcorn tutorial.
-In under 10 minutes, this low-calorie snack is popped and ready to go
+Make snack time easy tonight with our stovetop popcorn tutorial.
+In under 10 minutes, you can make popcorn on the stove.
+Enjoy!

 I have to say that stovetop popcorn can be a little bit intimidating if you’ve never made it before.
 Heck, I’ve been making it my whole life and I still get nervous that the popcorn is going to overflow while I’m making it or that the bottom of the pot is going to burn.